scosman/actions_mcp/README.md

 2. **Tool discovery:** coding agents know which dev-tools are available and the exact arguments they require.
 No more guessing CLI strings.
 3. **Improved security:** limit which commands agents can run.
 Validate the arguments agents generate (e.g. ensure a file path is inside the project).
 4. **Works anywhere MCP works:** Cursor, Windsurf, Cline, etc
+5. **Prompt Library** provide access to shared prompts in a standard way.
+Solves that Cursor/Cline/Codex all have different search paths/filenames.
-5. **Speed:** using MCP unlocks parallel execution, requires fewer tokens for generating commands, and eliminates errors in commands requiring iteration.
+6. **Speed:** using MCP unlocks parallel execution, requires fewer tokens for generating commands, and eliminates errors in commands requiring iteration.
-6. **Collaboration**: Check in the YAML file to share with your team.
+7. **Collaboration**: Check in the YAML file to share with your team.
-7. **And more:** strip ANSI codes/control characters, `.env` file loading, define required secrets without checking them in, supports exit codes/stdout/stderr, etc
+8. **And more:** strip ANSI codes/control characters, `.env` file loading, define required secrets without checking them in, supports exit codes/stdout/stderr, etc

 <p align="center">
 <img width="293" height="299" alt="Screenshot 2025-08-05 at 12 08 20 AM" src="https://github.com/user-attachments/assets/b7352ab4-d212-45f0-8267-67bc7209eb5b" />